SFU-MARS/quad-stabilization/README.md

 This works but it takes so long.
 So just stop.

 2023.8.28
-Test command: python -m phoenix_drone_simulation.play --ckpt PATH_TO_CKPT
+Test command: python -m phoenix_drone_simulation.play --ckpt PATH_TO_CKPT; # Interesting thing: this test env seems to be different of our codes, like `test_hhy.py` etc. Why?
+Train with our adversaryhover_phoenix.py: `python adversaryhover_phoenix.py`;
+Compare it with `python -m phoenix_drone_simulation.train --alg ppo --env DroneHoverBulletEnvWithAdversary-v0 --log-dir /localhome/hha160/projects/quadrotor-stabilization/runs/original_ppo/our_distb` (not start yet today). # I think the later one will have a better performance because of the usage of the parallel tool `mpi`.

 ## Transfer sb3